-A lighter tennis racket is usually preferable for a beginner.
-Developing your stroke technique will be simpler if your racket is lighter and easier to handle and swing.
-You’ll be able to play longer rallies without wearing out because you won’t have to spend as much energy swinging the racket.
+For a beginner, a lighter tennis racket is typically better.
+You’ll find it easier to develop proper stroke technique if your racket is lighter and simpler to maneuver and swing.
+With a lightweight racket, you’ll be able to play longer rallies without tiring since you won’t have to work as hard swinging it.

-Therefore, it’s essential to find a racket that feels balanced and comfortable to you.
-While some people might favor a lighter racket due to its greater versatility, others might favor a heavier racket due to its increased power and stability.
+So finding a racket that feels balanced and comfortable for you is key.
+While some may prefer a lighter racket for its increased versatility, others may opt for a heavier racket for more power and stability.

 Can tennis racquets be too light?

-Many advanced players have found success with lighter tennis racquets in recent years.
+However, many top players in recent years have found success with lighter tennis rackets.